anton-exe/turn-order-bot/README.md

-# reblog-order-bot
+# turn-order-bot
-R.O.B. is a Discord bot to help keep track of reblog orders in Tumblr threads.
+T.O.B. is a Discord bot to help keep track of turn orders.

 ## Usage
-To start a thread, run `rob!start [user] [user] ...`, either pinging or putting the user id of everyone you want in the thread.
-The reblog order will be based off the order you put everyone into the command.
-When you send the command, R.O.B. will start a new Discord thread for all the pings.
+To start a thread, run `tob!start [user] [user] ...`, either pinging or putting the user id of everyone you want in the thread.
+The turn order will be based off the order you put everyone into the command.
+When you send the command, T.O.B. will start a new Discord thread for all the pings.

-To change the thread name, run `rob!rename [name]`.
+To change the thread name, run `tob!rename [name]`.

 When it's someone's turn, the bot will ping them every 23 hours, in case they were busy during previous pings.

-When your turn is done, run `rob!next`.
-You can also optionally add in a url to your reblog, or pretty much any bit of text you want the next person to see, by doing something like `rob!next https://www.tumblr.com/anton-exe/732451290355040256 PS. remember not to do X! that will mess up my plans`.
+When your turn is done, run `tob!next`.
+You can also optionally add arbitrary text that will be sent with every ping, by doing something like `tob!next PS. remember to do XYZ!!`.

-To immediatelly send another ping and reset the timer, run `rob!reping`.
+To immediatelly send another ping and reset the timer, run `tob!reping`.

-If someone already reblogged, but is forgetting to run `rob!next`, you can simply add `force` as an argument to force pass their turn.
+If someone already took their turn, but is forgetting to run `tob!next`, you can simply add `force` as an argument to force pass their turn.

-To join a thread midway through, run `rob!join [index]`, with the index being where in the order you want to join (Note: List indices start at **0**.
+To join a thread midway through, run `tob!join [index]`, with the index being where in the order you want to join (Note: List indices start at **0**.
 Putting "5" in as the index puts you in the 6th position).
-To leave early, run `rob!leave [index]`.
+To leave early, run `tob!leave [index]`.

-To check the reblog order, run `rob!order`.
+To check the turn order, run `tob!order`.

-Once the thread is done, run `rob!end`.
+Once the thread is done, run `tob!end`.